vmware/terraform-provider-vmc/docs/install.md

 The Terraform Provider for VMware Cloud on AWS is a Partner Tier provider.

 Partner providers are owned and maintained by a partner in the HashiCorp Technology Partner Program.
-HashiCorp verifies the authenticity of the publisher and the provider is listed on the [Terraform Registry][terraform-registry] with a partner tier label.
+HashiCorp verifies the authenticity of the publisher and the provider are listed on the [Terraform Registry][terraform-registry] with a partner tier label.

 ### Configure the Terraform Configuration Files